oehf/ipf/src/site/markdown/migration-6.0.md

 * The `CustomMappingsConfigurer` and `SpringConfigurationPostProcessor` beans of `IpfAutoConfiguration` are gone.
 Inject the `SpringMappings` bean instead — or the `SpringBidiMappingService` over it, which is deprecated but still auto-configured.
+* The auto-configured `SpringMappings` backs off as soon as the application declares any bean of type `Mappings`, since the mapping DSLs resolve that type and would otherwise find two.
+An application declaring its own `SpringBidiMappingService` should construct it over the `SpringMappings` bean; one that owns its mappings is not what the DSLs see.
+* IPF's own `CustomMappings` contributions are read first, so an application's `CustomMappings` can override a shipped mapping or delegate to it, whatever order it declares.

 Two related defects were fixed along the way.
 Spring Boot applications can now contribute custom HL7v2 model classes at all — the HL7v2 starter registers a `CustomModelClassesRegistrar`, whereas